Kingdom of Kush: Egyptian Nubia (1504–1070 BC)

-Kingdom of Kush (1070 BC)
+Formation ( 1070–754 BC)

 With the disintegration of the New Kingdom around 1070 BC, Kush became an independent kingdom centered at Napata in modern northern Sudan.
 This more-Egyptianized "Kingdom of Kush" emerged, possibly from Kerma, and regained the region's independence from Egypt.
 The extent of cultural/political continuity between the Kerma culture and the chronologically succeeding Kingdom of Kush is difficult to determine.
 The latter polity began to emerge around 1000 BC, 500 years after the end of the Kingdom of Kerma.